Fusion or Confusion? Multimodal Complexity Is Not All You Need: Discussion

 \subsection{Main Drivers of Multimodal Learning}

 Given our empirical results that complex \ac{sota} multimodal models do not yield reliable performance gains, a critical question arises: If methodological novelty is not the answer, what are the true drivers of multimodal performance?

-We argue that most problems framed as uniquely multimodal are, in fact, general machine learning challenges.
+We argue that most problems framed as multimodal are, in fact, general machine learning challenges.
 Consider the core motivations behind the methods in our study: non-alignment, differential learning dynamics across modalities, dominant modality suppression, missing modality imputation, and distribution heterogeneity.
-These challenges are not unique to the multimodal setting.
-They arise equally in unimodal learning when combining heterogeneous feature groups, or when learning from features with varying predictive strength and convergence rates.
+These challenges arise equally in unimodal learning when combining heterogeneous feature groups, or when learning from features with varying predictive strength.
 The distinction between \emph{modalities} and \emph{feature groups within a modality} is largely semantic.
-If these problems do not require multimodal-specific solutions in unimodal contexts, it is unclear why they would require such solutions when the feature groups happen to originate from different modalities.
+If these problems do not require specific solutions in unimodal contexts, it is unclear why they would require such solutions in multimodal contexts.
 This suggests that the performance of any multimodal architecture is anchored to the quality of its unimodal representations.
 For example, in unimodal learning, the paradigm shift from \acp{cnn} \citep{LeCun_Bengio_Hinton_2015} to \acp{vit} \citep{Dosovitskiy_Beyer_Kolesnikov_Weissenborn_Zhai_Unterthiner_Dehghani_Minderer_Heigold_Gelly_etal_2021} improved visual feature extraction.
-A multimodal model using a \ac{vit} backbone benefits from this superior capacity for global context, even before any fusion or gradient regulation is applied.
-Similarly, innovations in attention mechanisms\eg local, global, or windowed attention, are developed in unimodal contexts (\textit{e.g.}, the Global Context \ac{vit} \citep{Hatamizadeh_Yin_Heinrich_Kautz_Molchanov_2023}) before being adapted to multimodal architectures.
-The performance gains from these components are substantial, yet they are not multimodal innovations.
-The true performance drivers are the underlying unimodal components, while the specific choice of a more complex multimodal method may offer only marginal, if any, benefit.
+A multimodal model using a \ac{vit} backbone benefits from this, even before any fusion is applied.
+Similarly, innovations in attention\eg local, global, or windowed attention, are developed in unimodal contexts (\textit{e.g.}, the Global Context \ac{vit} \citep{Hatamizadeh_Yin_Heinrich_Kautz_Molchanov_2023}) before possibly being adapted to multimodal architectures.
+The gains from these components are substantial, yet they are not multimodal innovations.
+The true performance drivers may be the unimodal parts, while the specific choice of a more complex multimodal method may offer only marginal, if any, benefit.